 Splitting hatchets are also available that have a specially designed head.
 They have heavy flared heads that pop the firewood apart easily.
 If you don’t care about the craft side of things, you can get some really good splitting hatchets that will offer more one-hit splits.

 Details and Extras

 There are always details that you should be aware of, but that may not be deal-breakers.

 Like most axes come with a sheath, but not all of them.
 And most axes and hatchets (even decent ones) don’t come super sharp.

 They will come usably sharp for splitting and basic chopping, but affordable axes aren’t shaving sharp.

-A few hatchets also have a specially hardened pole (back of the head) designed to be used as a hammer.
+A few hatchets also have a specially hardened poll (back of the head) designed to be used as a hammer.

 I’ve taken many different hatchets camping over the years, and have some favorites.
 On my last family outing, I decided to bring a bunch for testing and comparison.